 - Rain coat: I use an Arc’teryx Beta Lt Hybrid Jacket (Amazon).
 It’s pricey but lightweight and effective.

 - Gaiters: I’ve been very happy with the Outdoor Research Crocodiles (Amazon), but I didn’t end up using these.
-The trail was sufficiently solid and wide that they never seemed worth putting on.
+Even when we encountered snow, the trail was sufficiently solid and wide that they never seemed worth putting on.

 - Traction devices: We use Hillsound Trail Crampons (Amazon).
 They have a bit more bite than micro spikes but are still pretty light.
 We used them on snowfields on three occasions, more for convenience than safety.